-Why We Love It: ABBA songs, colorful costumes and a silly-yet-sweet plot combine to create a toe-tapping extravaganza.
+Why We Love It: ABBA songs, colorful costumes and a silly-yet-sweet plot combine to create a toe-tapping extravaganza -- part of Royal Caribbean's Broadway At Sea program.
 The Greek Island setting is perfect for a show at sea, and the musical is so well done that many cruisers go back to see "Mamma Mia!" a second time.

 Why We Love It: Some lines win with huge high-tech, high-energy shows to standing-room-only crowds.
 Crystal excels in intimate, high-quality experiences, and its best show follows that credo.
-Just 20 people at a time can attend this sleight-of-hand magic show, performed by a rotating roster of magicians affiliated with Hollywood's Magic Castle (a private magician's club).
-Even close up, you'll be amazed at the tricks these magicians can pull off without your having any idea how they're doing it.
+Just 20 people at a time can attend this sleight-of-hand magic show, performed by a rotating roster of magicians.
+Even close-up, you'll be amazed at the tricks these magicians can pull off without you having any idea how they're doing it.

 Ship: Queen Mary 2